Established in : 1664

-Chemrey Monastery, a 400-year-old yet unexplored Buddhist monastery, is located approximately 40 kilometres (25 mi) east of Leh in northern India.
-The major highlight of this grand edifice is the high statue of Padmasambhava.
-The other notable item at Chemrey Gompa is the huge collection of ancient scriptures with the text emboldened in gold letters with the titles in silver.
-The two major highlights, along with the dazzling view of the surrounding areas make Chemrey Monastery a well-known and visited attraction in Leh Ladakh region.
-The site is frequented by nature lovers and photography enthusiasts.
+Chemrey Monastery is a 400-year-old yet unexplored Buddhist monastery located approximately 40 kilometres (25 mi) east of Leh in northern India.
+It is known for housing a staggering statue of Padmasambhava (almost a storey-high)and a collection of ancient scriptures with the text emboldened in gold letters with the titles in silver.

 Compare quotes from upto 3 travel agents for free